yhat/ggpy/docs/contributing.rst

 `ggplot` which means you'll need to write some `matplotlib` code.
 Ironically even though I developed `ggplot` to stop writing `matplotlib`, I now find myself writing more `matplotlib` in order to support `ggplot`.
 In any event, the `matplotlib` plot methods do not have consistent names for their arguments.
-As a result, there are time when you'll have to edit names of the variables in your layer in order to accomodate `matplotlib`.
+As a result, there are times when you'll have to edit names of the variables in your layer in order to accomodate `matplotlib`.
 You can see here that we're changing the name of the `size` variable to `s` and the `color` variable to `c`.